American Express Credit Cards in Australia

 The payment details for Plan It vary based on factors including the repayment term, the card you have and the balance you want to pay off.
 But to give you an idea of the potential cost, a $1,000 purchase could be paid off in monthly instalments of $90.64 over 12 months (including a $7.30 monthly fee).
 This is based on details from the Plan It calculator on the American Express website.
 When you have an Amex card, you can log in to your account to get accurate details about the Plan It instalment plan options available to you at any time.

 How to apply for an American Express credit card

-If you've compare your options and decided an American Express credit card is for you, you can apply online for a credit card in 10 or 15 minutes.
-Before you apply, though, make sure you've met the following eligibility requirements and organised the necessary documents to complete your application and increase improve your chances of approval.
+If you've compared American Express credit cards and found one you like, you can apply online in around 10 minutes.
+Before you apply, make sure you meet the following eligibility requirements and have all the relevant documents and details you need on hand.

 - Minimum income.
 You'll need to meet the minimum annual income requirement to apply.

 - Credit history.
 Applicants must have a good credit rating.